ZONESTAR3D/Document-and-User-Guide/Mixing_Color/Mixed_MultiColor.md

 |   14       | 0/25/25/50 |      Yellow-Brown  |      R106 G106 B83         |
 |   14       | 0/33/33/34 |      Brown         |      R83  G83  B83         |

-**\*** Extruder color: RGB value of the extruder color is used to set the extruder color in slicing software.
+**\*Extruder color:** The RGB value is used to set the extruder color in the slicing software, and it is only used to distinguish different parts of the 3D model, it isn't the actual printed color.

 ![](./extrudercolor.jpg)

 -	**Gcodes list:**